Richard Hermer, Baron Hermer

 Hermer also worked on cases relating to police misconduct, including cases concerning the shooting of James Ashley and the killing of Mark Duggan.
 He acted for over 900 victims of the Grenfell tower fire which led to the settlement in May 2023.
 He represented the family of Adam Rickwood, who was the youngest person to die in custody in the modern era, in an inquest into Rickwood's death.
 He also represented the family of Ella Kissi-Debrah, who was later found to have died of air pollution.
 He also unsuccessfully challenged the Supreme Court over the assessment of the age of asylum seekers, as well as unsuccessfully taking the UK government to court on behalf of Sri Lankan asylum seekers coming from the Chagos Islands.
-In 2022, he was appointed to the Task Force on Accountability for Crimes Committed in Ukraine following the Russian invasion of Ukraine, and in 2023 he acted as an advisor to the Labour Party regarding the Economic Activity of Public Bodies (Overseas Matters) Bill.
+In 2022, he was appointed to the Task Force on Accountability for Crimes Committed in Ukraine following the Russian invasion of Ukraine, and in 2023 he acted as an adviser to the Labour Party regarding the Economic Activity of Public Bodies (Overseas Matters) Bill.
 In 2023, he represented former Sinn Féin President Gerry Adams following damage claims brought against Adams.
 Hermer has also advised Caribbean nations on slavery reparations, and represented Kenyan victims of torture during the Mau Mau emergency.

 A friend and former colleague of Keir Starmer at Doughty Street Chambers, Hermer was a donor to Starmer's campaign in the 2020 Labour leadership election.
 After Starmer became Prime Minister following the 2024 general election, he appointed Hermer to the government as Attorney General for England and Wales and Advocate General for Northern Ireland.
-He is the first person to have not served in either Houses of Parliament before becoming Attorney General in over a century.
+He is the first person to have not served in either the House of Commons or House of Lords before becoming Attorney General in over a century.
 (Note: Since Douglas Hogg was appointed to the position in 1922.)
 Hermer was concurrently nominated for a life peerage, and soon afterward was appointed to the Privy Council.
 During his tenure, the government removed its opposition to the International Criminal Court's arrest warrant for Benjamin Netanyahu and Yoav Gallant, oversaw the prosecution of individuals who were involved in the 2024 riots, and agreed to cede sovereignty of the Chagos islands to Mauritius.
 Hermer has strengthened official guidance on legal risk, and rejected calls to review the sentence of Southport murderer Axel Rudakubana.
 He has faced criticism in the position for his alleged intervention over the security of singer Taylor Swift during The Eras Tour, as well as controversy over alleged conflicts of interests from his past legal career, whilst serving as Attorney General.
+He left the government after the appointment of Andy Burnham as prime minister.